Hi,

 Today, the gift of sound!

 Today, we give you the gift of sound here at The Correspondent.
-We’ve launched an audio app, which you can download There’s soon going to be a podcast, and we’re also giving a new life to stories we’ve written throughout our first year, and making it easier for you to get insights from our journalism without having to sit down and read it – just listen!
+We’ve launched an audio app, which you can download here.
+There’s soon going to be a podcast, and we’re also giving a new life to stories we’ve written throughout our first year, and making it easier for you to get insights from our journalism without having to sit down and read it – just listen!

 One of the first audio stories published is my own about abortion legalisation in Argentina, read out by Jumoké Fashola.
 She’s also a jazz singer, and her voice is a treat to the ear.

-You can listen and
+You can listen here, and browse our library.

 Thank you for listening!